solliancenet/microsoft-mysql-developer-guide/06_Securing/06_01_Networking.md

   - Determine IP addressing & subnetting
   - Determine DNS setup and whether forwarders are needed
   - Employ tools like network security groups to secure traffic within and between subnets

+### Security baselines

+In addition to all the topics discussed above, the Azure Databsae for MySQL [security baseline](https://docs.microsoft.com/azure/mysql/security-baseline) is a basic set of potential tasks that can be implemented on your Azure Database for MySQL instances to further solidify your security posture.